-- 5 2011).
-The mechanism behind this enhanced microbial removal is lacking a clear explanation, but possible explanations are: hydrophobic interactions, macromolecular bridging, electrical double-layer and van der Waals forces (Kim et al., 2008; Truesdail et al., 1998).
-It is suggested that the Schmutzdeke contributes to the virus attenuation by the production of microbial exo-products (proteolytic enzymes) or grazing bacteria on - virus particles (Elliott et al., 2011; Huisman et al., 1974).
-Concerns exist about the nonexisting guidelines for the post-treatment of the removed Schmutzdeke during maintenance since this contains opportunistic pathogens and therefore poses an health risk to consumers (Hwang et al., 2014).
+(Baumgartner et al., 2007).
+Although this HWTS system is designed for intermitted use, continuous use of the biosand filter has higher removal efficiencies (Young-Rojanschi and Madramootoo, 2014).
+Introduction of iron oxide in the sand layer shows improved levels of pathogen removal and is especially beneficial after cleaning or in the ripening period (Ahammed and Davra, 2011).
+It is suggested that the Schmutzdeke contributes to the virus attenuation by the production of microbial exo-products (proteolytic enzymes) or grazing bacteria on viruses (Elliott et al., 2011; Huisman et al., 1974).
+Concerns exist about the lack of guidelines for the post-treatment of the removed Schmutzdeke during maintenance since this contains opportunistic pathogens and therefore poses an health risk to consumers (Hwang et al., 2014).

 Figures 9 and 10 provide a summary of the reported removal efficiencies of biosand filters.
-Overall, the reported log removals of biosand filters for bacteria and viruses are between 0-3 and 0-7, respectively (based on: Ahammed and Davra, 2011; Akvopedia, 2014c; Baumgartner et al., 2007; Duke et al., 2006; Elliott et al., 2008; Murphy et al., 2010a; Palmateer, 1999; Sswm.info, 2014; Stauber et al., 2009; Vanderzwaag et al., 2009; Wang et al., 2014).
+Overall, the reported log removals of biosand filters for bacteria (E. coli) and viruses (mostly echovirus and bacteriophage) are between 0-3 and 0-7, respectively (Ahammed and Davra, 2011; Akvopedia, 2014c; Baumgartner et al., 2007; Duke et al., 2006; Elliott et al., 2008; Murphy et al., 2010a; Palmateer, 1999; Sswm.info, 2014; Stauber et al., 2009; Vanderzwaag et al., 2009; Wang et al., 2014).
 The log removal of bacteria is centred on 0.4-2; while the distribution of log removals reported for viruses is widely scattered.